will62794/will62794.github.io/_posts/2017-06-30-cracking-golang-prng.markdown

 # Random Interference

 The source code for the app was available, so I was able to download it and run it locally.
-I wanted to check my assumption that every gamble that gets executed corresponds to exactly 1 generation of the random number generator.
-This was the basic assumption I was going off of for the lookup table approach i.e. that I was observing contiguous sequences of gamble results and therefore contiguous outputs of the random number generator.
-When running the app on my Macbook and simulating some gambles, I was able to verify that each gamble jumped the global random generator forward exactly 1 generation.
+I wanted to check my assumption that every app gamble corresponded to 1 generation of the random number generator.
+This was the basic assumption that my lookup table approach relied on i.e. that I was observing contiguous sequences of gamble results and therefore contiguous outputs of the random number generator.
+When running the app on my Macbook and simulating some gambles, I was able to verify that each gamble moved the global random generator forward exactly 1 generation.
 Even after running the app for a while and exercising various other behaviors, this would hold true.
 Since this didn't seem to match what I observed against the real app, I tried to make sure I was replicating the exact environment the app server was running in.

-When deployed, the app ran in a Linux based Docker container, so I tested the app locally inside the same Docker container configuration.
+When deployed, the app ran in a Linux based Docker container, so I ran the app locally inside the same Docker container configuration.
 Surprisingly, this setup produced some noticeably different behavior regarding the way the app generated random numbers.
-By executing gambles continuously, at a fixed rate, I was able to observe the current generation of the random number generator.
-So, for every simulated gamble, I would observe and make sure that the PRNG skipped a single generation.
+By executing gambles continuously, I was able to observe the current generation of the random number generator.
+For every gamble execution, I would observe and see if the PRNG skipped a single generation.
 This was not the case, however.
 It seemed that, at a roughly fixed interval, about every 30 seconds or so, the PRNG would skip forward, on average, around 12-13 generations.
-My thought was that, since the app uses Go's global random number generator, any other code that makes a call to it would affect the state of the generator.
-There weren't that many Go packages that the gambling code utilized, beyond standard library packages.
-After searching the Go codebase a bit, however, I did find a couple noticeable places that do make calls to the global random number generator.
+Since the app uses Go's global random number generator, any other code that makes a call to it would affect the state of the generator.
+There weren't that many Go packages outside the standard library that the gambling code utilized.
+After searching the Go codebase a bit, however, I did find a couple noticeable places that make calls to the global random number generator.
 One which seemed significant was in the Go DNS resolution logic.
 The following, condensed code snippet is a function inside `net/dnsclient_unix.go`:

 {% highlight go linenos %}
-// exchange sends a query on the connection and hopes for a response. func exchange(ctx context.Context, server, name string, qtype uint16, timeout time.Duration) (*dnsMsg, error) {
+// exchange sends a query on the connection and hopes for a response. func exchange(ctx context.Context,
+                server,
+                name string,
+                qtype uint16,
+                timeout time.Duration) (*dnsMsg, error) {
   	...
   	...
   	...